 This is a quick-start guide to kdb+, aimed primarily at those learning independently.
 It covers system installation, the kdb+ environment, IPC, tables and typical databases, and where to find more material.
-After completing this you should be able to follow the Borror textbook Q for Mortals, and the Reference and consult the Knowledge Base.
+After completing this you should be able to follow the Borror textbook Q for Mortals, and the Reference.

 One caution: you can learn kdb+ reasonably well by independent study, but for serious deployment of the product you need the help of a consultant.
 This is because kdb+ is typically used for very demanding applications that require experience to set up properly.
 Contact Kx for help with such evaluations.